You went to class. You paid attention. And you’ve got a killer set of lecture notes to prove it. Then exams roll around. How do you study?

 If you’ve got major chicken-scratch handwriting and your notes are super disorganized, now’s the time to redo them.
 Write neatly, filter unnecessary information, organize information, and break down concepts in list form as much as possible for easier memorization.
 This does two things for you: 1) you’ll have material that’s more pleasant to work with and 2) all that writing helps your brain actively absorb content.

 2. Condense your notes.

 You’ll recall content more easily after having taken the time to rewrite and organize it.
-Half the work is already done, so this step is easy peasy.
+Half the work is already done, so this step should hopefully be easy peasy.

-Or meet up for coffee.
-Whichever works better.
 Go through your notes together as if you’re gossiping or making plans for the weekend—trick yourself into thinking you’re having an interesting conversation.
 Make jokes about points even if they’re only minimally funny, repeat facts in funny voices, relate information to your life in the strangest ways, and invent funny acronyms.
-If you can simulate interest in what you’re saying, you’ll remember material more thoroughly.
+If you can simulate interest in what you’re saying, you’ll remember the material more thoroughly.

 5. Help a friend out.